-In 1887, Philip Dorland Sprung, originally from Belleville, Ontario, came to Alberta with a wave of new settlers.
+In the late 1800s, Philip Dorland Sprung, originally from Belleville, Ontario, came to Alberta with a wave of new settlers.
 Shortly after his arrival, he partnered with W.A.
-Deny to build a business which catered to the expanding needs of the booming city.
+Deny to build a business that catered to the expanding needs of the booming city.
 Western Tent & Mattress Co., established in 1887, pioneered the beginning of the Sprung family’s entrepreneurialism in Calgary.

 Selling to a wide territory, from Western Saskatchewan to Eastern British Columbia, Western tent & Mattress Co. grew quickly.
-They manufactured tents, teepees, awnings, wagon covers, flags, tarpaulins, camp beds, furniture and blankets in the canvas department while the bedding department sold iron and brass beds, springs, cots, iron couches, pillows and mattresses.
+They manufactured tents, teepees, awnings, wagon covers, flags, tarpaulins, camp beds, furniture, and blankets in the canvas department while the bedding department sold iron and brass beds, springs, cots, iron couches, pillows, and mattresses.
 Such an extensive product line required vast amounts of floor space, roughly 27,000 square feet, between 3 factories and warehouses.
-Western Tent & Mattress Co. was regarded as one of the most progressive and reliable business firms in Calgary.
+Western Tent & Mattress Co. was regarded as one of Calgary’s most progressive and reliable business firms.